 These red herrings are the crux of the story.
 They help form the journey that your characters will follow in order to answer the Major Dramatic Question and achieve their goals.
 They will help to add tension and conflict that will give your story depth and meaning that readers will relate to, and they will help to strengthen your story concept.

-Give your main character loops and turns that take him/her in the wrong direction.
+Give your main character loops and turns that take her in the wrong direction.
 You’ll find yourself rooting for your character, just as your readers will.
-And readers will cheer for your protagonist at the end when all of these obstacles are overcome and he/she achieves his/her goals.
+And readers will cheer for your protagonist at the end when all of these obstacles are overcome and she achieves her goals.

 The best way to learn how to add red herrings to your story is to learn from others.
 Go through the children’s books in your collection, or go to the library or bookstore.
 Look through the books that are similar to your story and find the red herrings.
 They may be small and seem unimportant, but they are actually serving as a major part of the plot structure.
 Then go back to your own manuscripts and be sure they have red herrings.